-Since the lectures must be paid for before they can be accessed, you may be worried about paying for a sham course; however, Udemy offers a 30-day money-back guarantee you can take advantage of.
+Since the video lectures must be paid for before they can be accessed, you may be worried about paying for a sham course; however, Udemy offers a 30-day money-back guarantee you can take advantage of.

 It is necessary to note that Udemy does not offer accredited courses, meaning that the basis of the platform is to help users gain knowledge.
 If you are looking for a platform that offers reputable certificates to prove your skills and expertise, edX is a better option.

-edX is expensive.
+edX course that is expensive.
 Compared to Udemy, where you can get courses at cheaper rates, the least course on edX is over 100% more expensive than that on Udemy.

 If you want diversity, Udemy is a better option; however, those who know the exact path they wish to take would find that edX has better offerings.

 The online courses on edX do not particularly follow a structure or guidelines.
-The instructors do not always offer the best lessons as they have the freedom to create lesson plans as they deem fit; this can result in inconsistency and poor quality.
+The instructors do not always offer the best lessons as they have the freedom to create courses and lesson plans as they deem fit; this can result in inconsistency and poor quality.

 Free Courses at Udemy and edX

 Everyone likes free stuff!
 This saying transcends many fields and industries, including that online learning.
 Both up for review today, Udemy and edX, are known for offering free opportunities to interested students in a bid to make course materials more accessible to people globally.